-A development team will use several different methods to ensure that a system is of high-assurance [16].
+A development team will use several different methods to ensure that a system is of high-assurance [14].
 However, the verification and validation (V&V) practices used to make a system reliable might not always be documented or this documentation may not be maintained.
 This lack of documentation can hinder other developers from knowing what V&V practices have been performed on a given section of code.
 Further, if code is being reused from an earlier project or code base, developers might spend extra time re-verifying a section of code that has already been verified thoroughly.

-Research has shown that parametric models [6] using software metrics can be an effective means to predict product quality.
+Research has shown that parametric models [6] using software metrics, such as the Software Testing and Reliability Early Warning (STREW) [10] suite, can be an effective means to predict product quality.
 Our research objective is to build a parametric model which utilizes a persistent record of the V&V practices used with a program to estimate the defect density of that program.
 To accomplish this objective, we are developing a method called Defect Estimation with V&V Certificates on Programming (DevCOP).
-This method includes: a mechanism for creating a persistent record of V&V practices as certificates stored with the code base; a parametric model to provide an estimate of defect density; and tool support to make this method accessible for developers.
+This method includes a mechanism for creating a persistent record of V&V practices as certificates stored with the code base, a parametric model to provide an estimate of defect density, and tool support to make this method accessible for developers.
 A DevCOP certificate is used to track and maintain the relationship between code and the evidence of the V&V technique used.
-We will build the parametric model using a nine-step systematic methodology for building software engineering parametric models [3], which has been used to build other successful parametric models [2, 11, 14].
+We will build the parametric model using a nine-step systematic methodology for building software engineering parametric models [2], which has been used to build other successful parametric models [3, 10, 12].